Mo3he/acap_influxdb_data_collector/README.md

 An AXIS Camera Application Platform (ACAP) that collects metrics from Axis devices and sends them to InfluxDB v2.

+### Disclaimer: This is an independent, community-developed ACAP package and is not an official Axis Communications product.
+It was developed entirely on personal time and is not affiliated with, endorsed by, or supported by Axis Communications AB.
+Use it at your own risk.
+For official Axis software, visit axis.com

 ## Supported data types

 | Type | Description | Measurement |